victor-silveir/WyrmHub/README.en.md

 To be able to run the project on your machine, you need to have [NodeJs](https://nodejs.org/en/) installed.

-If You want to check the demo version of the application just access [WyrmHub](https://wyrm-hub.vercel.app/)!

 ## Running locally:

 After downloading the project, open the command terminal at the root of the project and run the following command: